-The MCO must certify data submitted to BMS and an authorized agent of BMS, if such data is the basis upon which BMS payments are made to the MCO.
+The MCO must certify submissions of all reports listed in Appendix D and data submitted to BMS and an authorized agent of BMS, if such data is the basis upon which BMS payments are made to the MCO.
 The data must be certified by the MCO's Chief Executive Officer (CEO) or Chief Financial Officer (CFO), or an individual who has authority to sign for and who reports directly to the MCO's CEO or CFO.
 The MCO must submit the certification concurrently with the certified data.
 The format for the data certification is included as Appendix E. The data that must be certified include, but are not limited to, enrollment information, encounter data (both monthly proprietary submissions and weekly 837 transactions), and other information required by BMS and contained in contracts, proposals, and related documents.